Blood transfusions explained: Why direct blood donation is not recommended

 “Platelets have a high cost of collection, testing, and supply, and the current approved price for hospitals is greater than $800 for each item.
 The Blood Service is most unlikely to be willing to collect platelets from directed donors.”

-Faed says that ultimately, the safety of blood is a focus for all Blood Services, which is why they have processes in place to achieve the required levels of safety.
+Faed said that ultimately, the safety of blood is a focus for all Blood Services, which is why they have processes in place to achieve the required levels of safety.

 Public interest journalism funded through NZ On Air